coinbase/onramp-demo-application/APPLE_PAY_README.md

 ### Installation

 The required dependencies are already included:
-- `qrcode.react` - QR code generation
 - `@coinbase/cdp-sdk` - CDP authentication
+- No additional packages needed!

 ## How It Works